 Some changes can’t be predicted; long-term illness for example and employees changing careers or the shifting needs of their families can all impact your team but there’s no effective way to predict these changes.
 You can however forecast some variables and these should be carried out with care.

 Ensure that you keep records of the skills your workforce currently have and update them as the staff receive further training and development.
 It is also worth preparing for future skills needed in your sector.
-According to the 2018 Global Human Capital Trends report, 75% of Australian companies see AI, robotics, and automation as important but only 23% of companies feel ready to handle these changes.
 An aspect of Human Resource planning would be to invest in the proper training of staff, enabling your team to feel confident in spearheading programs, and building a business able to handle the future.
 Knowing the current gaps in your workforce can propel you toward a fully-prepared future.

 ACTION – Carry out strategic forecasting to ensure that the company is well prepared for future changes.